flecsi/flecsi/doc/sphinx/tutorial/runtime.rst

 Generating Reports
 ^^^^^^^^^^^^^^^^^^
 `Caliper configuration files
-<http://software.llnl.gov/Caliper/configuration.html>`_ can be used to generate
+<http://software.llnl.gov/Caliper/configuration.html>`_ can be used to configure Caliper to generate reports for annotated regions of the code.
+For
-configure caliper to generate reports for annotated regions of the code.
-For example, consider the following caliper configuration file:
+example, consider the following caliper configuration file:

 .. literalinclude:: ../../../tutorial/1-runtime/caliper.config